SaleemLab/LEDStimulation/docs/3-calibration/gamma-lut-pipeline.md

    generateGammaCorrectionLUT(lut, 'ChA_GammaLUT');
    ```
 4. **Embed in Firmware:**
-   - Copy the generated C array into the firmware header/sketch (e.g., `StimulusControlViaSerial_Leonardo_v8.ino`).
+   - Copy the generated C array into the firmware header/sketch (e.g., `StimulusControlViaSerial_Leonardo_DDS_8bit_2freq.ino` or `LEDStimController_Teensy41_DDS.ino`).
-   - Flash the updated firmware to the microcontroller.
+   - Flash the updated firmware to the microcontroller (or upload dynamically via `loadlut` if using Teensy 4.1).
 5. **Runtime Selection:** Use `agc, 1` or `agc, 2` to switch between calibrated LUT profiles for different ambient/attenuation modes.